andycasey/todo/list.md

   - [ ] Write a script to separate GC candidates/members so that the example is fully reproducible
   - [X] Check globular cluster results
   - [ ] Allow for different permutations of channels/observations, etc
-  - [ ] Documentation for: Installation
+  - [X] Documentation for: Installation
-  - [ ] Documentation for: Contributing
+  - [X] Documentation for: Contributing
   - [ ] Documentation for: API Utilities
   - [ ] Documentation for: Models API
+  - [ ] Update specutils to be consistent with future astropy.specutils
   - [X] Write conclusion section
   - [X] Download SEGUE HET sample
   - [X] Estimate smoothing kernel from spectral resolution